 CREATE AN ESOP

-In the absence of a strong successor, an option that will also yield full market value is to set up an Employee Stock Option Plan (ESOP).
+In the absence of a strong successor, an option that will also yield full market value is to set up an Employee Stock Ownership Plan (ESOP).
 This approach can increase employee loyalty and productivity, ensure business continuity, and gain some tax advantages.
 An ESOP can be effective, but it requires one or two years of planning, along with the training and development of the people who will be directing the organization.

 CLOSE THE BUSINESS